jeya-maria-jose/Road-Paradox/README.md

 distance.

 A simulation was tested and validated successfully using Anylogic software.
-The stop lanes are analogous to the signals.
+The stop lanes are analogous to the signals in the below photo.

 ## Simulation Output: